nvim-lua/kickstart.nvim/README.md

 ## Debuypy inside venv problem is resolved
 The reason why this Pydevbox is created to solve the problem of installing debugpy inside virtual env.
-I tried other VIM distro but always stuck at the point where i have to use debugpy.But thankfully with the kickstarter.nvim inside container doesn't need debugpy to be installed inside venv
+I tried other NEOVIM distro but always stuck at the point where i have to use debugpy.
+But thankfully with the kickstarter.nvim inside container doesn't need debugpy to be installed inside venv

+## Few VSCode bindings are done
+Debugger key binding are like vscode
+Ctrl+b will toggle neotree(which is file explorer) Ctrl+j will toggle terminal (using toggleterm)